GRASP - General Responsibility Assignment Software Principles

 Applying the principle of a controller can hugely improve your software's lifetime as it naturally creates a resilient layer regarding the interchangeability of code.
 If your UI or logic (unlikely, but possible), you can adjust your mappings instead of having to rewrite large chunks of code.

-Also, it becomes incredibly easier to add other layers, such as an app at the overlying presentation layer that uses a different UI but wants the same responses.
+Also, it becomes incredibly easier to add other layers, such as an app at the overlaying presentation layer that uses a different UI but wants the same responses.

 You can also think of a controller as a driver.
 It knows both parts it connects with one another but it acts merely as a broker.
 It consists of just a few and essential parts of code.